Knuckles the Echidna: In video games

-He is a minor character in Sonic Rush, where he accosts protagonist Blaze the Cat under the impression that she has stolen Chaos Emeralds.
+He is a minor character in Sonic Rush, where he accosts Blaze the Cat under the impression that she has stolen Chaos Emeralds.
 In the Nintendo DS version of Sonic Colors, Knuckles arrives at an amusement park Eggman has created after receiving a letter.
 Frustrated at having been tricked, he challenges Sonic to a race as a mission, but shortly learns that Rouge wrote the letter inviting him to the park.
 He has a short argument with Rouge.
 Modern Knuckles gives Classic and Modern Sonic missions and helpful advice in Sonic Generations.
 In Sonic Lost World, Knuckles and Amy look after forest animals while Sonic and Tails rescue the animals' friends.
-Later, the Deadly Six, the game's antagonists, take control of one of Eggman's machines to drain life from the world, and Amy and Knuckles die, but they are brought back to life when Sonic and Tails replenish it.
+Later, the Deadly Six take control of one of Eggman's machines to drain life from the world, and Amy and Knuckles die, but they are brought back to life when Sonic and Tails replenish it.
 He is a playable character in Sonic Mania Plus, regaining his role from the first games alongside Sonic, Tails, Mighty and Ray.
 He appears in the game Sonic Forces, where he becomes the leader of a resistance created to fight back against Eggman's advancing forces.
-In Sonic Frontiers, Knuckles inadvertently arrives on the Starfall Islands while investigating some ruins on the Angel Island, once there he is captured by Sage.
+In Sonic Frontiers, Knuckles inadvertently arrives on the Starfall Islands while investigating some ruins on Angel Island, once there he is captured by Sage.
 After Sonic releases his digital form who helps him search for the Chaos Emeralds, Knuckles notices that the ruins of Starfall Islands are similar to those on Angel Island, making him and Sonic wonder if the inhabitants of the islands resettled there after their arrival on the planet.
-After comparing the extinction of the Ancients and his own people reminds him that he is the last of his kind, Sonic encourages him to live his life to the fullest and not make the protection of the Master Emerald his sole purpose in life, with Knuckles deciding to heed his advice after he is free from Cyber space.
+After comparing the extinction of the Ancients and his own people reminds him that he is the last of his kind, Sonic encourages him to live his life to the fullest and not make the protection of the Master Emerald his sole purpose in life, with Knuckles deciding to heed his advice after he is free from Cyber Space.